-A semester-long study of topics in Interdisciplinary Studies.
+A semester-long study of topics in Independent Studies.
 Topics and emphases will vary according to the instructor.
 This course may be repeated for credit with different topics.
+See the New and Topics Courses page on the Registrar's webpage for descriptions and applicability to majors/minors in other departments.